For over 200 years th Read more [...]

 The present lighthouse was built under the supervision of Trinity House Chief Engineer, James Douglass.
 Its design was based on Smeaton’s Eddystone tower and it took just two years to build being completed in 1861.

-Light rain throughout the week, with temperatures peaking at 18°C on Tuesday.Rain starting in the afternoon.Today's Forecast
+Light rain on Wednesday through next Monday, with temperatures peaking at 16°C on Wednesday.Partly cloudy throughout the day.Today's Forecast

 Photos from around the surrounding area